WhatsApp Group Join Now

 Answer: 1

-19. DNA replication and transcription have in common______
+19. DNA replication and transcription have in common

 (1) Requires multiple enzymes to participate

-(2) Occurs in the nucleus.
+(2) Occurs in the nucleus

 (3) Follow the principle of complementary base pairing